Annette Kellerman: Film career

 In 1916, Kellermann became the first major actress to perform in a nude scene when she appeared fully nude in A Daughter of the Gods.
 Made by Fox Film Corporation, A Daughter of the Gods was the first million-dollar film production.
-Like many of Kellermann's other films, this is now considered a lost film, as no copies are known to exist.
+Like many of Kellermann's other films, it is considered a lost film, as no copies are known to exist.